coderamen666/srd-v3.5-md/epic/epic-spells.md

 bonus, whichever the caster selects.
 Unlike mundane armor, the *armor* seed provides an intangible protection that entails no armor check penalty, arcane spell failure chance, or speed reduction.
-Incorporeal creatures can't bypass the *armor* seed the way they can ignore normal armor.
+Incorporeal creatures can’t bypass the *armor* seed the way they can ignore normal armor.
 For each additional point of Armor Class bonus, increase the Spellcraft DC by +2.
 The caster can also grant a creature a +1 bonus to Armor Class using a different bonus type, such as deflection, divine, or